hgani/productrating-frontend/README.md

 - Follow the instructions on the `TODO` and implement as many as you can.
 - Improve the UI (padding, size, layout, etc).
   - Add some colors, but keep it simple and professional.
-  - For color inspiration, you can follow other website's branding guidelines, e.g. https://www.ebaqdesign.com/blog/brand-guidelines
+  - For color inspiration, you can follow other website's branding guidelines (e.g. https://www.ebaqdesign.com/blog/brand-guidelines).
+No need to make your own design.
 - Improve any UX that is confusing and not user friendly.
 - Also improve any code that is confusing and repetitive.
 - But don't change the structure of the project.
-You should be able to implement everything using the files that already exist.
+You can add new files, but make sure to follow the provided structure.

 # Submit your changes